amogh9792/telcom-customer-churn/README.md

 4. **Model Evaluation:** The trained models are evaluated using performance metrics such as accuracy, precision, recall, F1-score, and ROC-AUC to assess their effectiveness in predicting churn.

-5. **Model Deployment:** The selected model is deployed using AWS Lambda function, allowing for real-time predictions.
-Integration with an S3 bucket facilitates data storage and retrieval.
-GitHub Actions are employed for continuous integration and deployment (CI/CD) to automate the deployment process.

 **Solution Implemented:**

 The project solution comprises the following components: